 - Taxes and social security contributions on my US income.

-Even though living abroad can be frustrating, these benefits—when accompanied by a flexible and patient nature– far outweigh the inconveniences for most expat retirees, including myself.
+Even though living abroad over 50 can be frustrating, when accompanied by a flexible and patient nature, these benefits far outweigh the inconveniences for most Americans and Canadians living abroad of 50, including myself.

 Tip #3: Keep These Caveats in Mind

-Once expat retirees settle down, they need to become comfortable and well adjusted.
+Once expat retirees settle down, they must become comfortable and well adjusted.

-Apart from dealing with culture shock, many aspects of living in another country are different from moving within the United States.
+Apart from dealing with culture shock, many aspects of living in another country differ from moving within the United States.
 There are, however, some crucial differences between the US and abroad to keep in mind, including:

 - Expat retirees will be moving to a small town even if you live in a big city abroad.
 Even though you may try hard to avoid it, you will become part of whatever expatriate community (note: this may not be limited just to Americans) that exists in your new town.
-Even in a city as large as Tokyo or Mexico City, you will find yourself becoming part of this expat community.
-Connecting to these expats is usually beneficial; particularly through activities like volunteering, it can be a wonderful way to adjust to your new life abroad.
+You will become part of this expat community even in a city as large as Tokyo or Mexico City.
+Connecting to these expats is usually beneficial and can be a fantastic way to adjust to your new life abroad.

-- It is not unusual for this small community of expat retirees to quickly resemble a small town in the United States.
+- It is not unusual for this small community of Americans and Canadians living abroad over 50 to quickly resemble a small town in the United States.
 They get into each other’s business and can be very political in the affairs of their expatriate community.
-(Usually, they cannot get involved in the politics of the town because they are not citizens, are not part of the communities’ political elite, and do not speak the language fluently.)
+(Usually, they cannot get involved in the town’s politics because they are not citizens, are not part of the communities’ political elite, and do not speak the language fluently.)

-- Many expat retirees who choose smaller communities overseas (particularly ones where only a few foreigners live), also find themselves embroiled in the local affairs as well.
-On the positive side, they get to know their local neighbors and find themselves invited into the locals’ lives for graduations, etc. On the negative side, they not only find themselves under the microscope for violations of American morals but also under the scrutiny of locals for not conforming to their behavioral norms.
+- Many expat retirees who choose smaller communities overseas (particularly where only a few foreigners live) become embroiled in the local affairs.
+On the positive side, they get to know their local neighbors and get invited into the locals’ lives for graduations, etc. On the negative side, they not only find themselves under the microscope for violations of American morals but also under the scrutiny of locals for not conforming to their behavioral norms.
 This can become particularly complicated when American and foreign standards conflict.

-- If expat retirees have marital or family strife, however, living abroad often has the opposite effect.
-Since you are free of the distraction of living in the United States (which unhappy people often use to help escape from a troubled relationship), you are forced to deal with your issues in some way.
-Unfortunately, the result is often divorce, separation, alcoholism, and other destructive behaviors.
-Be incredibly careful about making life-changing decisions especially during the first year of your stay abroad when everyone suffers some form of culture shock.
-Make sure that your partner (or kids or job) is the problem, not your unfamiliar environment.
+- If expat retirees have marital or family strife, living abroad over 50 can exacerbate your existing problems.
+Since you are free of the distraction of living in the United States (which unhappy people often use to help escape from a troubled relationship), you are forced to deal with your issues somehow.
+Unfortunately, divorce, separation, alcoholism, and other destructive behaviors are often the result.
+Be incredibly careful about making life-changing decisions, especially during the first year of your stay abroad when everyone suffers culture shock.
+Ensure that your partner (or kids or job) is the problem, not your unfamiliar environment.

 All these comments aside, it is essential to realize that some Americans even experience culture shock just moving between regions of the United States.
-I have even heard of people who adjusted quickly to life abroad who found that moving from the Northeast to the Southeast was hard!
+I have even heard of people who adjusted quickly to living abroad over 50 who found that moving from the Northeast to the Southeast was hard!

 Tip #4: Expect These Complications

 - Businesses keep more irregular hours than in the States.
-Many stores close in the afternoon for a two to a three-hour break.
+Many stores close in the afternoon for a two to three-hour break.
 Often stores do not keep the hours posted on their entrance very religiously.
 Many places in the world close on weekends or holidays.
-I once arrived in Jerusalem at 5 on a Friday at the beginning of Sabbath.
+I once arrived in Jerusalem at five on a Friday at the beginning of the Sabbath.
 Everything in the Jewish section of town was closed.
 I felt as if I could hear a pin drop.
-I even had to walk three miles to the Arab section of town to find a place to stay, since no buses or trains were running in the Jewish section.
+I even had to walk three miles to the Arab neighborhood in the city to find a place to stay since no buses or trains were running in the Jewish section.

-- Expat retirees will need to spend more time dealing with bureaucracies and paperwork abroad.
+- Expats living abroad over 50 will need to spend more time dealing with bureaucracies and paperwork abroad.
 As a citizen in the US, you do not have to think about complying with visas and residency requirements.
-Many countries, particularly in Europe, will require you to get licenses and pay taxes (most of these are the same for locals as well) for a myriad of services, like trash service and televisions.
-Even setting up a bank account, particularly for foreigners, can be a challenge.
+Many countries, particularly in Europe, will require you to get licenses and pay taxes (most of these are the same for locals) for various services, like trash service and televisions.
+Setting up a bank account, particularly for foreigners, can be challenging.

-- It is hard to get things done for expat retirees abroad than it would be in the US.
+- It is harder to get things done than in the US.
 However, often things are done as well or better than expected.
 Workers often do not show up when they tell you.
 Sometimes they do not show up at all.
 Many times they show up at the last moment.
 Often several people show up at once.
 Yet, when people show up, they concentrate much more on enjoying the moment.
-In the US, people often seem to be more interested in their phones than their visitors.
+People often seem to be more interested in their phones than their visitors in the US.

 - Expect to pay more for many services than locals, particularly in developing (third world) countries.
-Over time, I have developed a strategy for dealing with this issue that works for me, however.
+Over time, however, I have developed a strategy for dealing with this issue that works for me.

 Over the past twenty years, the world has become increasingly like the United States.
-Every day we read articles about the newest Wal-Mart in China or the opening of a new McDonald’s in some far-flung corner of the world like Georgia (the Caucasian Republic).
-Hollywood movies (and Bollywood movies, made in Mumbai) appear in the smallest towns in Afghanistan.
+Hollywood movies (and Bollywood movies made in Mumbai) appear in the smallest towns in Afghanistan.
+Every day we read articles about the newest Wal-Mart in China or the opening of a new McDonald’s in some far-flung corner like Georgia (the Caucasian Republic).

-Globalization is both a blessing and a curse for expat retirees.
+Globalization is both a blessing and a curse for expats living abroad over 50.
 In many of my Big Blue Marble seminars in the 2000s, when I pointed out that there are now over 700 Wal-Marts in Mexico (it is, by far, the largest retail chain in the country), the universal response was exasperation.
 All the students seemed sad to hear that they could not escape from the highly commercial American spirit anywhere, and they yearned for a corner of the world that seemed exotic and fresh.

-While this exasperation is understandable, I have come to see globalization as more of a blessing than a curse for expats.
+While this exasperation is understandable, I have seen globalization as more of a blessing than a curse for expats.
 Here is why:

-- American stores provide a good place to find familiar goods at competitive prices (the Wal-Marts in Mexico offer as much variety as they do in the States), and you feel like you have returned to the US when the trials of living in another culture strike.
-In addition, they make it easy to find products from the US and Asia, particularly electronic goods, in places (like Mexico) where previously these goods were expensive if they could be found at all.
+- American stores provide an excellent place to find familiar goods at competitive prices (the Wal-Marts in Mexico offer as much variety as they do in the States).
+In addition, they make it easy to find products from the US and Asia, particularly electronic goods, in places (like Mexico) where previously these goods were expensive if they could be found.

-- Globalization has created a strong demand overseas for high quality goods and services.
-As increased people visit and live in the US or Europe (or, as in the case of Mexico and Central America, have lived in the US), they will demand local services and products that are competitive with what that they find abroad.
+- Globalization has created a strong demand overseas for high-quality goods and services.
+As more people visit and live in the US or Europe (as in the case of Mexico and Central America, have lived in the US), they will demand local services and products that are competitive with what they find abroad.
 Global companies will continue to expand their markets to serve this need.
-(Note: The percentage of people who can afford a Western lifestyle range from 20-25% of the population in a poor country to 80-90% of the populace in Western Europe.
-This is a huge market even in a poor country.
+(Note: The percentage of people who can afford a Western lifestyle range from 20-25% of the population in a developing country to 80-90% of the populace in Western Europe.
+The population creates a large market for foreign firms, even in developing countries.
 Consider, for example, 20-25% of Mexico’s population (the total population is around 125 million people) is 25-30 million people (about the population of Texas), a market equivalent to the state of Texas.)

 - The general level of knowledge and skills overseas is expanding rapidly, particularly in the developing world (third world) and former communist nations.
-The quality of complex goods and services, such as medical care and high-tech industries will be increasingly competitive overseas.
+Americans will soon take advantage of this increased skill level in new and unimaginable ways.
+The quality of complex goods and services, such as medical and high-tech industries, will be increasingly competitive overseas.
 More professionals are educated in places like the US and Western Europe, and they often elect to return to their native countries.
 In addition, there will be a day when some of the finest schools will be in developing countries.
-I expect that someday Americans may go to schools like the Indian Institute of Technology in New Delhi as much as Indians elect to go to schools here.
-In the near future Americans will be taking advantage of this increased level of skill in new, and previously unimaginable ways.
-I predict, for example, that insurance companies will request that many surgeries and other medical procedures be done overseas both as a cost saving measure and because the quality of these services will be comparable to (if not better than) what Americans will be able to find at their local medical facilities.
+I expect that someday, Americans may go to schools like the Indian Institute of Technology in New Delhi as much as Indians elect to go to schools here.

-As globalization takes hold, I think Americans will discover that living overseas is more accessible than living in the US in the next couple of decades.
-Expats will be able to enjoy many of the advantages of life overseas: the lack of “customer service hell,” convenient public transportation systems (it is straightforward to find a taxi, for example, even in small towns in much of the world), easy access to the internet through ubiquitous internet cafes, and shopping at local stores (many people worldwide do not have to get in their car to buy a loaf of bread).
-They will concurrently be able to find familiar US-style goods and services at competitive prices.
+As globalization takes hold, Americans will discover that living abroad over 50 is more accessible than living in the US in the next couple of decades.
+They will be able to find familiar US-style goods and services at competitive prices.
+Expats will enjoy many of the advantages of life overseas: the lack of “customer service hell,” convenient public transportation systems (it is straightforward to find a taxi, for example, even in small towns in much of the world), and shopping at local stores (many people worldwide do not have to get in their car to buy a loaf of bread).

 A Look at the Shopping Opportunities Available in Larger Cities Worldwide